-There are risks to remaining a minority shareholder in Lemur including delisting
+There are risks to remaining a minority shareholder in Lemur, including potential delisting from ASX

-Bushveld reserves its right to declare the Offer free from any conditions, including the minimum acceptance condition, as outlined in the Bidder's Statement.
-If, as a result of the Offer, Bushveld is not entitled to compulsorily acquire any outstanding Lemur shares and it waives the minimum acceptance condition, it intends to:
+Bushveld reserves its right to declare the Bushveld Offer free from the Condition, as outlined in the Bidder's Statement.
+If, at the conclusion of the Bushveld Offer, Bushveld has waived the Condition and is not entitled to compulsorily acquire any outstanding Lemur Shares it does not already own, it intends to:

-- consider applying for Lemur to be removed from the Official List of the ASX (see below); - in its capacity as a major shareholder in Lemur, become actively involved in determining Lemur's capital management policies and controlling the strategic direction of the business of Lemur.
-If Bushveld receives acceptances under the Offer that bring its shareholding to more than 75% of Lemur, it will be in a position to pass special resolutions; - seek to revise the composition of the Lemur board to reflect the majority position of Bushveld through a proportionate representation of Bushveld on the board of Lemur; and - eliminate duplication of activities and functions presently carried out by both Bushveld and Lemur.
+- consider applying for Lemur to be removed from the Official List of the ASX (see below); - in its capacity as a major shareholder in Lemur, become actively involved in determining Lemur's capital management policies and controlling the strategic direction of Lemur's business.
+If Bushveld acquires more than 75% of all Lemur Shares it will be in a position to pass special resolutions; - seek to revise the composition of the Lemur Board to reflect the majority position of Bushveld through a proportionate representation of Bushveld on the Lemur Board; and - eliminate duplication of activities and functions presently carried out by both Bushveld and Lemur.

-Bushveld states in the Bidder's Statement that if it becomes entitled to compulsorily acquire Lemur shares, it intends to do so (see below).
+Bushveld states in the Bidder's Statement that if it becomes entitled to compulsorily acquire Lemur Shares, it intends to do so (see below).

-Some shareholders in Lemur intend accepting the Offer
+Some Lemur Shareholders intend to accept the Bushveld Offer

-Bushveld holds a 63.6% relevant interest in Lemur as at the date of the Bidder's Statement and has indicated in its Bidder's Statement that certain Lemur shareholders, who together hold approximately 10% of the issued capital of Lemur, have advised Bushveld that it is their intention to accept the Offer within ten business days of the Offer commencement date, in absence of a superior proposal being publicly announced before the end of that ten business day period.
+Bushveld held a 63.56% Relevant Interest in Lemur as at the date of the Bidder's Statement, and indicated in its Bidder's Statement that certain Lemur Shareholders, who together hold approximately 10% of the issued capital of Lemur, have advised Bushveld that they intend to accept the Bushveld Offer within ten days of the commencement of the Offer Period, in absence of a superior proposal being publicly announced before the end of that ten day period.